 - Friday Recreation Group

 Our SUPPORT GROUPS are so important to our members; it’s how we connect people living with epilepsy to each other.
 Through the support groups and our recreational activities, we bring people together to talk about their unique challenges and concerns.
-One on one counseling from our Adult Services Counselors are also available if a member needs help with any aspect of their life.
+One on one counselling from our Adult Services counsellors is also available if a member needs help with any aspect of their life.
 Click here to go to our ADULT SERVICES page.

 OUTREACH AND COMMUNICATION

 Epilepsy Toronto strives to eliminate the stigma surrounding this condition by providing a range of public outreach programs that include training Toronto Police officers in correct seizure response, presentations to school children and teachers that raise awareness about epilepsy, outreach to diverse communities to increase their access to Epilepsy Toronto’s services, and seminars for university and college students on epilepsy basics.
-Through our new Bridge the Gap Ambassador Program, we are able to reach more businesses and organizations across Toronto to inform them on epilepsy education.
-Reach out to us to request a presentation 416-964-9095.
+We are working to reach more businesses and organizations across Toronto to inform them on epilepsy education.
+Please click HERE to access our online presentation request form.

-Other events organized by Epilepsy Toronto to help raise epilepsy awareness in our community include an Annual Epilepsy Conference, a Purple Walk, the Amari Thompson Soiree, Holiday Fair in Nathan Phillips Square, and the Toronto International BuskerFest in Support of Epilepsy Toronto, the largest epilepsy awareness event in the world.
+Other events organized by Epilepsy Toronto to help raise epilepsy awareness in our community include an Annual Epilepsy Conference, a Purple Walk, the Amari Thompson Soiree, Holiday Fair in Nathan Phillips Square, and the Toronto International BuskerFest in Support of Epilepsy, the largest epilepsy awareness event in the world.